Deep Legendary Voice

 Reimagining A Classic

-The Atlantis is heavily inspired by the architecture and sound of the classic Roland SH-101.
+The Atlantis is inspired by the architecture and sound of the classic Roland SH-101.
 It has always been one of our favourite synths and we really liked how the seemingly limited architecture allowed for all sorts of creative and musically useful sounds to be easily generated.
 Just like the 101 it is quick to dial in beautifully rich bass and lead sounds but there is much more sonic territory to explore.

 Instead of saw core VCOs, the Atlantis uses triangle core VCOs based on the Dixie, which respond much more musically to FM.
 The modulation oscillator can be used as an LFO or VCO in audio rates, and both track very precisely over eight or more octaves.